aacitelli/EndlessRunner/README.md

 # "Technical" Writeup

+### Current state of the project

+Not being actively worked on, but I plan to come back and finish some stuff up when I get the time.
+The core functionality of the game is done, it's mostly just making some menus and making it flow smoother.

+### What's next for the project?

+##### High Priority

+- Make a menu system so that the user isn't immediately thrust into the game (although the game itself works great)

+##### Relatively Low Priority

+- Make an options menu that changes the difficulty of the game
+- Implement sounds (though there aren't really many things in my game that need sounds, maybe just like music or something
+- Optimize the game a little bit, because the current method of making the path (like 60 recycled sprites) isn't exactly efficient and seems too brute forcey

 ### Challenges I faced

 Some of the systems in this game were easy to program, and others much harder.